 At least ten percent of available vacancies will go to children of new families.
 The school will review under-represented groups to ensure diversity in its student body.
 For example, girls accepted will constitute no less than 50 percent (preferably 55 percent).

 The Lower School will review applications of children of staff members who have been fulltime employees for at least one year and applications for siblings.
 Both are reviewed based on criteria that measure each family’s historical cooperation with the school including 1) level of cooperation and involvement, 2) adherence to our school policies and 3) upholding of the school’s Quaker values.

-There will be a compulsory Orientation meeting for all parents including those of staff children and siblings on Thursday 7th of February at 3 pm at the Tabari Hall at the lower school outlining expectations and the mission of the school.
+There will be a compulsory Orientation meeting for all parents including those of staff children and siblings at the lower school outlining expectations and the mission of the school on Thursday February 13th.

-Children and parents will be asked to attend a 45 min session on Friday 8th of February to orientate themselves with teachers and the classrooms.
+Children and parents will be asked to attend a 45 min session on Friday February 14th to orientate themselves with teachers and the classrooms.

-All Applicants will be required to attend Saturday 9th of February for 45 min without their parents in an in-class experience.
+All Applicants will be required to attend either Saturday 15th of February or Monday 17th of February (date will be assigned) for 45 min without their parents in an in-class experience.

 For Rounds 1 and 2 a lottery will be used when the number of applicants of similar categories and with similar assessments are greater than the number of vacancies available.

 Parents of children with Learning Difficulties are required to attach professional documentation of their child’s diagnosis and developmental assessment by a specialist which includes implications and recommendations for his/her schooling with this application.